Asymmetric Distributed Trust: Asymmetric Byzantine quorum systems

 A fail-prone system captures an assumption on the possible failure patterns that may occur.
 It specifies all maximal sets of faulty processes that a protocol should tolerate in an execution; this means that a protocol designed for \CF achieves its properties as long as the set $F$ of actually faulty processes satisfies $F \in \CF^*$.
 Here and from now on, the notation $\CA^*$ for a system $\CA \subseteq 2^\CP$, denotes the collection of all subsets of the sets in $\CA$, that is, \(\CA^* = \{ A' | A' \subseteq A, A \in \CA \}\).

-\begin{definition}[Byzantine quorum system~\cite{malrei98a}] A \emph{Byzantine quorum system} for \CF is a collection of sets of processes $\CQ \subseteq 2^{\CP}$, where each $Q \in \CQ$ is called a \emph{quorum}, such that the following properties hold: \begin{description} \item[Consistency:] The intersection of any two quorums contains at least one process that is not faulty, i.e.,
+\begin{definition}[Byzantine quorum system~\cite{DBLP:journals/dc/MalkhiR98}] A \emph{Byzantine quorum system} for \CF is a collection of sets of processes $\CQ \subseteq 2^{\CP}$ where no set is contained in another and each $Q \in \CQ$ is called a \emph{quorum}, such the following properties hold: \begin{description} \item[Consistency:] The intersection of any two quorums contains at least one process that is not faulty, i.e.,

 \item[Availability:] For any set of processes that may fail together, there exists a disjoint quorum in \CQ, i.e.,